 Both of our examples of thriving civic life have relied heavily on subsidies: mass participation in civic life was subsidized by employers, and campus civic life is subsidized by mandatory fees.
-To pursue and allocate these external subsidies for participating communities, the second institution we need for civic life in cyberspace is a league of clubs.
-Since the clubs will vary in how effective they are at securing external subsidies, the League will be governed by its members based on the size of their stake in the League.
-This contrast with the Coalition is why both institutions have a role to play in cultivating civic life in cyberspace.
+To pursue and allocate these external subsidies for participating communities, the second institution we need for civic life in cyberspace is a league of communities.
+Since the communities will vary in how effective they are at securing external subsidies, the League will be governed by its members based on the size of their stake in the League.
+This contrast with the Council is why both institutions have a role to play in cultivating civic life in cyberspace.

 One traditional type of subsidy is the corporate sponsorships that civic associations often earn from businesses in their communities.
-By cooperating in the League, clubs will potentially earn larger sponsorships from bigger brands than they would be able to independently.
+By cooperating within the League, communities will potentially earn larger sponsorships from bigger brands than they would be able to independently.
 Sports leagues are the inspiration for this model: they are exceptionally successful at securing “subsidies” (revenue from sponsorships and ads) both collectively at the league level, and individually at the team level.

 A newer form of subsidy that has shown incredible promise is the subsidy model that powers the Bitcoin network.
 The fees that Bitcoin users pay to send transactions don’t come close to funding the operations of the network.
 Instead, the network issues new bitcoins to reward the miners who operate the network.
 These new bitcoins are the “block rewards,” and have recently been about 60 times the value of the fees on the network.
 The people who hold on to bitcoins have opted into a system that they know will dilute their holdings over time to fund this subsidy.

 This subsidy model can be generalized with a new currency and applied to civic associations.
-The League will help to share this subsidy between members rather than each club needing to maintain their own subsidy system.
+The League will help to share this subsidy between members rather than each community needing to maintain their own subsidy system.
 If this model can subsidize contributions at a multiple of the contributions that are flowing in, then there’s no downside to sharing the subsidy system between communities.
 Each community can be allocated a share of the subsidy budget based on their share of the contributions to the league, but constrained by the size of their stake in the League.
 Communities can be stronger together than they would be if they went their own way.

 Civic life in cyberspace is…

-Pragmatic: We make decisions based on what we think is most likely to grow civic life in cyberspace.
+- Pragmatic: We make decisions based on what we think is most likely to grow civic life in cyberspace.
 We welcome a variety of perspectives among individuals and within the communities we work with, but we aren’t here to collectively further any particular economic, political, or social ideology.

-Apolitical: There’s plenty of political life in cyberspace already.
+- Apolitical: There’s plenty of political life in cyberspace already.
 In contrast, the work we aim to do is voluntary.
 We’re not trying to influence governments or our opponents, we’re trying to influence the people who choose to join our communities.

-United: Cryptocurrencies can both unite and divide communities.
+- United: Cryptocurrencies can both unite and divide communities.
 If we organize communities around a currency without taking care to keep people unified, we will create unnecessary schisms that divide our friends from one another.
 In particular, we are inspired by the example Linus Torvalds has set in maintaining a unified community of open source contributors to the Linux project over decades, even though anyone can fork the code.

-Cooperative: Communities work together to help each other grow.
+- Cooperative: Communities work together to help each other grow.
 Competition between communities is inevitable (and desirable), but we work within our institutions to create as many win-win situations as possible.
 A community’s biggest threat isn’t the other communities within our institutions, it’s missing out on potential members who end up not participating in civic life at all.

-Humble: Since we aim to significantly increase the prominence of civic life in our society, we must be humble in how we do it.
+- Humble: Since we aim to significantly increase the prominence of civic life in our society, we must be humble in how we do it.
 We must respect how people currently live their lives and stay informed about what people want to change and what they’d like to conserve.
 We don’t celebrate disruption, we hold ourselves accountable for it.

-A Mosaic: When we organize new communities and bring existing communities together to cooperate, we set baseline rules to help communities cooperate, but we don’t try to homogenize them.
+- A Mosaic: When we organize new communities and bring existing communities together to cooperate, we set baseline rules to help communities cooperate, but we don’t try to homogenize them.
 Instead, we maintain a healthy competition among communities so people can choose which part of the mosaic they’d like to be a part of.